lokomu/lokomu-api-1.0-legacy/README.md

 This project was created by [Titas Virbickas](https://github.com/titusvi).

-Thanks to Zara Mudassar who helped develop the app during the bachelor thesis.
+A heartfelt thank you to Zara Mudassar for her contributions to the development of the app during the bachelor thesis!